 The cervix is part of the female reproductive system – connecting the uterus to the vagina (or birth canal).
 Cervical cancer is an abnormal growth of cells on the cervix, or an abnormal growth of cells that began in the cervix.
 Cervical cancer is almost 100 percent preventable through regular, routine screening, avoidance of controllable risk factors, and vaccination against the human papillomavirus (HPV).
-In the United States, an estimated 12,170 cases of invasive cervical cancer were diagnosed in 2012, and over 4,200 deaths occurred as a result of cervical cancer.
-Incidence rates for cervical cancer have decreased over the past several decades among both white and African America females – largely due to improved screening.
-In Indiana, approximately 250 new cases of cervical cancer and 85 cervical cancer-related deaths occur annually among females.
+The American Cancer Society (ACS) estimates that there were 12,900 cases of invasive cervical cancer were diagnosed in the United States during 2015, and over 4,100 deaths occurred nationally as a result of cervical cancer.
+During 2013, 255 new cases of cervical cancer and 82 cervical cancer-related deaths occurred among Indiana females.

 Who gets Cervical Cancer Most Often?

 HPV infection is the single greatest risk factor for cervical cancer.
 HPV is passed person-to-person through sexual contact.
 Delaying first sexual activity, limiting sexual partners, using condoms during sex, and being vaccinated can reduce the risk of contracting HPV.

 The HPV vaccine is recommended by the Centers for Disease Control and Prevention (CDC) for all boys and girls ages 11-12.
 In addition, the CDC recommends vaccination for teens that did not get the vaccine when they were younger.
 Young women can get the HPV vaccine through age 26, and young men can get vaccinated through age 21.
 The vaccine is also recommended for gay and bisexual men (or any young man who has sex with men), and for men with compromised immune systems (including HIV), through age 26, if they did not get HPV vaccine when they were younger.